sametmax/minibelt/README.rst

 One-file utility module filled with helper functions for day to day Python programming
 ***************************************************************************************

-This is a subset of batbelt, with only the most used features, packed in a tiny file so you can just drop it in your project and forget about it.
+This is a subset of batbelt, with only the most used features, packed in a tiny file, and Python 2.7/3.3 compatible.

+So, while you can `pip install minibelt`, you may just drop it in your project and forget about it.

 It's under zlib licence.